lbrayner/easy_db.vim/README.md

 This is a Vim distribution.
+It is meant to be used in Easy Mode.

 # Requirements